 The Governing Body will ensure they facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart feelings are taken into account when determining what action to take and what services to provide.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart

+Where there is a safeguarding concern, the governing body and SLT will ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
 They will ensure systems are in place(particularly with regards to child on child abuse and filtering and monitoring of online behaviour), and are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.